Modal Verification Patterns for Systems Software: Introduction

-\paragraph{Contributions} We argue that modal abstractions can be used to identify and abstract system verification challenges.
+\textit{Contributions} We argue that modal abstractions can be used to identify and abstract system verification challenges.
 We justify our perspective by discussing prior systems that have successfully used modalities for system verification, arguing that they fit into the verification design pattern we articulate, and explaining how this approach might apply to other systems' verification challenges. \begin{itemize} \item \textbf{Identifying System Verification Challenges}: We start with identifying common patterns in system verification: \emph{virtualization, sharing, and translation}. \item \textbf{Introducing Modal \emph{Resource Contexts}}: Then we discuss the concept of \emph{resource} which has already been an essential concept in the design of systems.
-Inspired by the concept of resource in the systems, we define what a resource and its context are in the modal abstractions. \item \textbf{Introducing \emph{Nominals for System Resources}}: Existing logics for systems software must frequently identify individual resources within a given context --- nominalization (in the sense of hybrid logic) enables identifying a resource in its context.
+Inspired by the concept of resource in systems, we define what a resource and its context are in the modal abstractions.
+For example, the \emph{transaction} abstraction, which behaves like a container for in-memory dirty disk pages, can be considered a resource context for any dirty in-memory disk page resource associated with it. \item \textbf{Introducing \emph{Nominals for System Resources}}: Existing logics for systems software must frequently identify individual resources within a given context --- nominalization (in the sense of hybrid logic) enables identifying a resource in its context.
 For example, a filesystem transaction is a context of resources for in-memory updated disk blocks which have not yet been saved to disk.
-The transaction identifier is used to associate a transaction with a disk-block to be persisted so that, in case of a crash while persisting updated disk-blocks, the filesystem can rollback the \emph{already persisted} disk-blocks of the transaction, and reach to the previous consistent disk state.
-We discuss other examples to contextualize the existing systems surveyed. \item \textbf{Taxonomy of Current Modal Approaches in System Verification}: Based on these concepts defined, we summarize contemporary verification efforts using modal abstractions.
-We choose them from different domains, for example, reasoning about weak memory models and storage persistence ~\cite{tejthesis,perennialgit,tejperennial19,larsnextgen25,fsl,fsl++,derekrustbelt20,kuru2024modalabstractionsvirtualizingmemory,amalreal2024} because we would like to justify that our \emph{definitions} are not domain dependent. \end{itemize}
+The transaction identifier is used to associate a transaction with a disk block to persist so that, in case of a crash while persisting updated disk-blocks, the filesystem can rollback the \emph{already persisted} disk-blocks of the transaction, and restore the previous consistent disk state.
+We discuss other examples to contextualize the existing systems surveyed. \item \textbf{Taxonomy of Current Modal Approaches in System Verification}: Based on these concepts, we summarize contemporary verification efforts using modal abstractions.
+We choose them from different domains, for example, reasoning about weak memory models and storage persistence ~\cite{tejthesis,perennialgit,tejperennial19,larsnextgen25,fsl,fsl++,derekrustbelt20,kuru2025modalabstractionsvirtualizingmemory,amalreal2024,gordon2019modal} and using different programming logics such as Iris ~\cite{jung2018iris} and Dafny ~\cite{leino2010dafny} because we would like to justify that our \emph{definitions} are neither domain nor programming logic dependent. \end{itemize}